 colostrum.
 Your mature milk will usually come in between day 3 and 5 after birth.
 As you continue to breastfeed, your milk supply will increase.
 Read the stages of lactation to get a clearer understanding of how this works.

-Some mothers feel a tingling sensation at the breast when a let down occurs, this is when your milk begins to flow and may occur several times during each feeding.
+- Some mothers feel a tingling sensation in the breast when a let down occurs, this is when your milk begins to flow and may occur several times during each feeding.

 burp your baby

-quite often, I recommend burping your baby at least every 10 minutes whilst breastfeeding.
+quite often, I recommend burping your baby at least every 10 minutes while breastfeeding.
 Doing this will help decrease cramps, spitting up and

 colic symptoms in your baby.

-Your baby may experience a growth spurt between 7 and 10 days from birth, which will cause your baby to drink more often.
-Read more about growth spurts.
+- Your baby may experience a growth spurt between 7 and 10 days from birth, which will cause your baby to drink more often.

 How Often do I Need to Feed my Newborn?